Photo by Shutterstock

 Fully vaccinated travelers can enter St. Bart’s with a negative COVID-19 antigen test taken within 48 hours of arrival or a negative COVID-19 PCR test taken within 72 hours of arrival.
 Those under 10 are exempt.

-Fully vaccinated U.S. travelers can enter St. Lucia after completing a Pre-Arrival Travel Registration Form.
+All U.S. travelers can enter St. Lucia after completing a Pre-Arrival Travel Registration Form.
 All passengers age five and older will also need a negative COVID-19 PCR test result from within five days of travel.
 Random testing and screenings may be conducted upon arrival.

 As of June 28, fully vaccinated travelers from the U.S. can enter Switzerland and will not need to quarantine or provide proof of a negative COVID-19 test result.
 They will just need to provide proof that they are fully vaccinated.

-Unvaccinated travelers will need to present a negative COVID-19 PCR test from within 72 hours of travel, or a negative COVID rapid antigen test result from within 48 hours of travel.
+Unvaccinated travelers will need to present a negative COVID-19 PCR test from within 72 hours of travel or a negative COVID rapid antigen test result from within 48 hours of travel.

 Travelers, regardless of vaccination status, will need to fill out an online form before entering Switzerland.